shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-05-UsingUIToolkit.md

 Success!
 ```

-Since we changed extension, preview will be shown after Shoutem builds the new app. `List` is now showing list of restaurants.
+Since we changed the extension, the app preview will be shown after Shoutem builds the new app. `List` is now showing the list of restaurants.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/extension-rich-list.png'/>